As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 • Diarrhea

-3. Mast cell tumor on a dogs foot
+mast cell tumor on a dog's paw

 Mast cell tumors near the eye are usually treated locally.
 However, they can spread to other parts of the body.
+Pictured below is a tumor on the eyelid of a senior Golden Retriever.

-5. Mast cell tumor on a dogs nose
+mast cell tumor on a dog's eyelid

 Mast cell tumors on the muzzle (nose) are usually aggressive.
 These tumors have an increased risk of spreading.